d-bl/GroundForge-help/docs/index.md

 ## Create a new ground pattern

-The link to “pattern definition” leads you to a page create a new pattern.
+The link to “pattern definition” leads you to a page where you can modify an existing pattern or create a new pattern.
 First, we map the pattern onto a grid.
 Symbols, comprising numbers or letters, are used to draw lines on the grid.
 This creates a vector diagram showing the order in which pairs of threads come together.
 From this description, the software generates a pair diagram and a thread diagram.
 A more [detailed tutorial](Advanced) fully explains the many construction options available.

 ## Add footsides